Morava K-theory of orthogonal groups and motives of projective quadrics: Background on oriented cohomology theories

 \subsection{Cellular varieties}

-For an oriented cohomology theory $A^*$ we consider a category of (effective) $A$-motives defined as in~\cite{Manin}.
-In particular, the morphisms between two smooth projective irreducible varieties in this category are given by $A^{\mathrm{dim\,Y}}(X\times Y)$.
+For an oriented cohomology theory $A^*$ we consider the category of (effective) $A$-motives defined as in~\cite{Manin}.
+In particular, the morphisms between two smooth projective irreducible varieties in this category are given by $A^{\dim Y}(X\times Y)$.
 The motive of a smooth projective variety $X$ is denoted by $\mathcal M_A(X)=\mathcal M(X)$, and the Tate twist of $\mathcal M$ is denoted by $\mathcal M\{n\}$.
-We call twisted motives of the point the {\it Tate motives}, and we say that a motive $\mathcal M(X)$ of a smooth projective variety $X$ is {\it split}, if it is isomorphic to a sum of Tate motives.
+We call twisted motives of the point the {\it Tate motives}, and we say that the motive $\mathcal M(X)$ of a smooth projective variety $X$ is {\it split}, if it is isomorphic to a direct sum of Tate motives.

 We call a smooth projective variety $X\!$ {\it cellular} if there exists a filtration